-Format: 5-round Swiss in two sections, Open and Reserve.
+Format: 4-round Swiss in two sections, Open and Reserve.
 The Open section is the harder section and open to anybody.
 The Reserve section is limited to those under 1800.
 The official US Chess regular ratings are generally used.
 Unofficial US Chess regular ratings based on at least four games generally used for those with no official US Chess regular rating.
-Two half point byes are available if requested before round one.
+One half point bye is available if requested before round one.

 Schedule: On-site registration runs from 9-9:45am.
-Rounds are scheduled for 10am, 2:15pm, and 6:30pm on Saturday and 10am and 2:15pm on Sunday.
-Players who have a game go around the full time can request extra time off before the next round.
+Rounds are scheduled for 10am and 2:45pm each day.
+Rounds 2 and 4 can be started earlier if both players agree.
+Players who have a game go long can request extra time off before the next round.

 Entry Fee: $35, $25 for PCC members.
 Pay during registration with cash or check payable to Portland Chess Club.